angular-es/Angular-es/aio-es/content/guide/elements.md

-# Angular Elements概要
+# Angular elements overview

-_Angular Elements_ は、 _Custom Elements_ （Web Componentsとも呼ばれます）としてパッケージ化される Angular コンポーネントです。Custom Elements は、フレームワークに依存しない形で新たな HTML 要素を定義するウェブ標準技術です。
+_Angular elements_ are Angular components packaged as _custom elements_ (also called Web Components), a web standard for defining new HTML elements in a framework-agnostic way.

 <div class="alert is-helpful">